-Families First offers three different individualized support, education, and referral programs for families, often provided in the home.
+Families First offers individualized, one-to-one support, education, and links to resources for families, often provided in the home.
 Family workers meet with families to identify needs, access services, and learn skills to reduce stress and improve family life.
 They also provide support and education about infant, child and adolescent development to help parents understand their children's needs.
 For New Hampshire residents only.

 For families that include a child who has a chronic health condition that is expected to last 12 months or more.
 The Partners in Health Coordinator helps families advocate for their children; access resources; navigate systems such as schools, insurance companies and medical providers; and build competence to manage their child's illness through family-directed education, support and encouragement.
 A Family Council meets monthly to plan programs and community activities; meetings also provide a forum for mutual supports.
-Families must live in Eastern Rockingham County, NH For more information, call 603-422-8208 ext.
-146 or click to view info on eligibility (towns served and chronic health conditions that qualify families for this assistance).
+Families must live in Eastern Rockingham County, NH.
+Click to view info on eligibility (towns served and chronic health conditions that qualify families for this assistance).
 A Needs Assessment Checklist lists some of the ways Partners in Health helps families.
+For more information, call 603-422-8208 ext.
+146 or email us.